manuel-plavsic/nix_slint_rust_template/README.md

 All flags:

-- `NO_ANDROID`: On Linux and macOS, Android support is enabled by default (including the Android emulator).
+- `NO_ANDROID`: On GNU/Linux and macOS, Android support is enabled by default (including the Android emulator).
 To disable it, set the environment variable `NO_ANDROID=1`.
 - `NO_IOS`: On MacOS, iOS support is enabled by default.
 To disable it, set the environment variable `NO_IOS=1`.
 - `NO_MACOS`: On MacOS, macOS support is enabled by default.
 To disable it, set the environment variable `NO_MACOS=1`.
-- `NO_LINUX`: On Linux, Linux support is enabled by default.
+- `NO_LINUX`: On GNU/Linux, GNU/Linux support is enabled by default.
 To disable it, set the environment variable `NO_LINUX=1`.

 ### Example: Disable Android support